zlovtnik/dispo-rusty/README.md

 # Actix Web REST API with JWT and Multi-Tenancy

-A robust, production-ready REST API built with Actix Web, featuring JWT authentication, multi-tenant database isolation, and a modern Astro frontend.
-This application demonstrates advanced Rust backend patterns with PostgreSQL, Redis caching, and comprehensive security features.
+A robust, production-ready REST API built with Actix Web, featuring JWT authentication, multi-tenant database isolation, and a modern React frontend.
+This application demonstrates advanced Rust backend patterns with a high-performance TypeScript React SPA frontend, PostgreSQL, Redis caching, and comprehensive security features.

 ## 🚀 Features